 To Burn A Witch

 The witch would be burnt at the Church of the Guardian Spirits at the west of the village.
 This was the last outpost of Ryehurst before the Dark Forest.
 It was considered appropriate that she would be offered to God at the juncture of the godly and the godless, a sacrifice presented where the Guardian Spirits were most needed.
 She would be whipped from the Market Square to the Church Yard.
 Spectators thought whipping, especially of women, was a lot of fun.
 For those involved it was a lot less so.
+Humiliation was added to pain.
 The victims had to have their backs bare.
 Men took off their shirts.
 Women had the back of their dress torn open, requiring them to mend it once the sentence was finished.
 The victims’ hands were tied to a rod sticking out of the back of the cart that would lead them.
-The rod was above head height, supposedly so the victims could see where they were going.
-It was pure coincidence that this meant that the women could not cover their breasts.
-As each whiplash caused them to writhe, their breasts, covered or not, bounced in a manner very pleasing to the cruder watchers.
+As each whiplash caused them to writhe, the women’s bosoms bounced in a manner very pleasing to the cruder watchers.

 Xyletia was wearing only a thin shift.
 Since it would be burnt with her, there was no need to be careful with it.
 The back was torn open, revealing her tender flesh.
 No one cared that the shift covered her front.
 It was so thin that nothing would be hidden.
 Zekan, Krid, and Quarl stood in the front of the crowd.
 They had not been the first to arrive, merely pushed their way in front of everyone else, jeering them to complain.
 They intended enjoying the sight, marching the half mile route along with the cart, calling out the usual crude and humiliating comments.
 Tomni stood a few paces from them.
 Being 5′ 8" tall, he had easily found a place where the people in front were shorter than he was.
 The normal 17-year old’s interests meant he would watch, admiring the virtuosity of a body under great stress.
 His innate consideration for others, especially those who were suffering, kept him separate from the crude activities of the three bullies.